AmbiqAI/heartkit/docs/quickstart.md

 * [Arm GNU Toolchain ^12.2](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
 * [Segger J-Link ^7.92](https://www.segger.com/downloads/jlink/)

-Once installed, __HeartKit__ can be used as either a CLI-based tool or as a Python package to perform advanced experimentation.
+Once installed, __heartKIT__ can be used as either a CLI-based tool or as a Python package to perform advanced experimentation.

 ---

-## <span class="sk-h2-span">Use HeartKit with CLI</span>
+## Use heartKIT with CLI

-The HeartKit command line interface (CLI) allows for simple single-line commands to download datasets, train models, evaluate performance, and export models.
+The heartKIT command line interface (CLI) allows for simple single-line commands to download datasets, train models, evaluate performance, and export models.
 The CLI requires no customization or Python code.
 You can simply run all the built-in tasks from the terminal with the __heartkit__ command.
 Check out the [CLI Guide](./usage/cli.md) to learn more about available options.

 !!! example